 With the introduction of a mandatory ignition interlock device for all individuals charged with DUI/DWI in the state of Washington on January 1st, 2011, drunk driving deaths have dropped by 18%.
 This reduction in fatalities may further decrease with the impact of the legal repercussions for DUI/DWI implemented in the lives of those arrested for driving under the influence.
-The use of Target Zero teams will hopefully cause a decrease in the amount of arrests and fatalities as well.
+The use of Target Zero teams will hopefully cause a decrease in the number of arrests and fatalities as well.

 Court Ordered Drug and Alcohol Treatment in Washington State

-If you are determined to have a drug or alcohol abuse or substance dependence problem while in court to be sentenced to legal repercussions for DUI/DWI, you may be court ordered to drug and alcohol treatment.
+If you are determined to have a drug or alcohol abuse or substance dependence problem while in court to be sentenced to legal repercussions for DUI/DWI, you may be court-ordered to drug and alcohol treatment.
 Though this may seem like a giant hassle to you at the time, if you are truly struggling with addiction or alcoholism, this conviction has the possibility to save your life.

-There are a few different types of court ordered drug and alcohol treatment for DUI/DWI in Washington state:
+There are a few different types of court-ordered drug and alcohol treatment for DUI/DWI in Washington state:

 - Drug and alcohol detox: Detox is often necessary if you are severely addicted to drugs or alcohol and will help separate you from your substance of choice.
 Especially when using drugs like heroin or prescription painkillers, you will experience withdrawal symptoms if you used large amounts.
-Detox usually provides a medication-assisted weaning from drugs and alcohol and will help to manage your withdrawal symptoms.
+Detox usually provides medication-assisted weaning from drugs and alcohol and will help to manage your withdrawal symptoms.